What do you need for your baby’s first three months?

-In the first three months, babies essentially do four things all day (and all night) — they sleep, they eat, they cry, and they poop.
+In the first few months, babies essentially do four things all day (and night) — they sleep, they eat, they cry, and they poop.

 DISCLOSURE: This post may contain affiliate links to products and services.
 If you click through these links and make a purchase, I may make a small commission.
 You can read my Disclaimer Policy for more information.

 Haven’t started your registry yet?
 Create a new baby registry on Amazon and start adding these essential newborn items to your list so you don’t forget anything.